Juniper/libxo/doc/options.rst

-  map-file        Use a file to specify mapping between tag names no-humanize     Ignore the {h:} modifier (TEXT, HTML) no-locale       Do not initialize the locale setting no-retain       Prevent retaining formatting information no-top          Do not emit a top set of braces (JSON) not-first       Pretend the 1st output item was not 1st (JSON) pretty          Emit pretty-printed output
+  map-file        Use a file to specify mapping between tag names no-humanize     Ignore the {h:} modifier (TEXT, HTML) no-locale       Do not initialize the locale setting no-retain       Deprecated; accepted but ignored no-top          Do not emit a top set of braces (JSON) not-first       Pretend the 1st output item was not 1st (JSON) pretty          Emit pretty-printed output